Becoming Her: How to Grow Into a New You (Even When You Still Feel Stuck)

 All of this means you're evolving.
 Don’t wait for the old you to give you permission to grow.

-4. Make Peace With the Pause
+4. How to Make Peace with the Pause When You Feel Stuck

 There’s often a gap between when you decide to change and when you feel like the change has landed.
 That gap?
 That’s where healing lives.

 Give yourself permission to rest in the pause.
 To not rush the transformation.
-This space matters—it’s where self-awareness deepens, patterns get broken, and identity begins to shift.
+This space matters, it’s where self-awareness deepens, patterns get broken, and identity begins to shift.

 It’s not wasted time.
 It’s the becoming.

-5. Let Your Habits Lead the Way
+5. Let Habits Lead the Way in Your Personal Growth

-Sometimes, the fastest way to step into a new version of yourself isn’t through deep thinking—it’s through small action.
+Sometimes, the fastest way to step into a new version of yourself isn’t through deep thinking, it’s through small action.

 Ask yourself: